Will Muschamp: Florida

-It initially appeared the success would continue in 2013, when the Gators started out 4-1.
+It initially appeared the success would continue in 2013, when the Gators started out 4–1.
 However, they lost seven consecutive games, their longest losing streak in recent memory.
-The 4-8 record was the Gators' first losing season since 1979.
+The 4–8 record was the Gators' first losing season since 1979.
 Muschamp again had a losing record in the SEC, 3–5.
 This made Muschamp the first Gators coach to have two losing SEC records since the 1950s.
-This also ended a 22-year bowl streak that dated back to 1991 when the Gators came off probation.
+This also ended a 22-year bowl streak that dated back to 1991.
 The season included two particularly humiliating losses.
 The first was a homecoming loss to Vanderbilt—their first loss to the Commodores since 1988 and first at home since 1945.
 Muschamp's Gators also lost to an FCS team, Georgia Southern, the first loss to a lower division team in the history of the program.
-Muschamp lost to traditional rival Georgia for the third consecutive year and a 30-point loss to Florida State in the season's final game dropped his record against the Seminoles to 1–2.
+Muschamp lost to traditional rival Georgia for the third consecutive year, and a 30-point loss to Florida State in the season's final game dropped his record against the Seminoles to 1–2.
 The Gator defense was again one of the best in the nation, ranking eighth in total defense.
 However, the Gator offense was again ineffective, ranking 114th nationally in total offense and 107th in passing.
 After the season, Florida athletic director Jeremy Foley brought Muschamp back for another season.
 The following spring, Muschamp's Gators brought in the No. 9 recruiting class, which trailed five other SEC teams and rival Florida State.

 Despite a lackluster 2013 season, expectations were high for Muschamp and the Gators for the 2014 campaign.
 After a 42–13 homecoming loss to Missouri, some Gator fans called for Muschamp to be fired immediately.
-However, Foley refused to do so and allowed Muschamp to coach the annual Florida-Georgia football game.
-Florida, a 10-point underdog came in starting true freshman Treon Harris with throwing the ball only six times the Gators compiled 428 yards rushing to upset the 11th ranked Bulldogs 38–20.
-However, after a 23–20 overtime home loss to South Carolina 2 weeks later on November 16, 2014, Foley announced that Muschamp would be stepping down following the conclusion of the 2014 regular season, citing the season's high number of losses.
-Muschamp remarked, "I was given every opportunity to get it done here and I simply didn't win enough games—that is the bottom line.
-I'm disappointed that I didn't get it done and it is my responsibility to get it done."
+However, Foley refused to do so and allowed Muschamp to coach the annual Florida–Georgia game.
+Florida, a 10-point underdog started true freshman Treon Harris, who threw the ball only six times.
+The Gators compiled 428 yards rushing to upset the 11th ranked Bulldogs 38–20.
+However, after a 23–20 overtime home loss to South Carolina two weeks later on November 16, 2014, Foley announced that Muschamp would be stepping down following the conclusion of the 2014 regular season.
+Muschamp remarked, "I was given every opportunity to get it done here, and I simply didn't win enough games.
+That is the bottom line.
+I'm disappointed that I didn't get it done, and it is my responsibility to get it done."